South Downtown, Warsaw

-South Downtown (Polish: Śródmieście Południowe) is a neighbourhood in Warsaw, Poland, located in the Downtown district.
-It is mainly a mid-rise residential area, predominantly consisting of tenements and multifamily residential buildings, as well as office and commercial spaces.
+South Downtown (Polish: Śródmieście Południowe /pl/) is a neighbourhood in Warsaw, Poland, located in the Downtown district.
+It is predominently a mid-rise residential area, with tenements and apartment residential buildings, as well as office and commercial spaces.

-The area includes the Marshal Residential District housing estate, designed in the 1950s in the socialist realistic style.
-There are also numerous historic tenements, some dating to the late 19th and early 20th centuries.
-The two tallest skyscrapers, designed in the International Style, are LIM Center and Chałubińskiego 8 (170m and 150m respectively).
-South Downtown also includes green spaces, such as part of Mokotów Field park complex and Marshal Edward Rydz-Śmigły Park.
-The campus and most faculty buildings of Warsaw University of Technology are located there.
-Cultural institutions include the National Museum in Warsaw, the Mausoleum of Struggle and Martyrdom and the Museum of the Earth of the Polish Academy of Sciences.
-The neighbourhood includes three historic Roman Catholic churches, the Church of the Holiest Saviour, St. Alexander Church, and Saint Apostles Peter and Paul Church.
-South Downtown also includes the Seym and Senate Complex, which houses the lower and upper houses of the Parliament of Poland.
-There are also headquarters of numerous government ministries and agencies, and foreign embassies.
-The Politechnika station of the M1 line of the Warsaw Metro is also located in the neighbourhood.
+The area includes the housing estates of the Marshal Residential District and Latawiec.
+The neighbourhood includes numerous historic tenements, some dating to the late 19th and early 20th centuries.
+It also features several office building, including its two tallest skyscrapers, LIM Center and Chałubińskiego 8, which have the total height of 150 m (492.1 ft.) and 170 m (557.7 ft.), respectively, and each having the architectural height of 140 m (459.3 ft.).
+South Downtown also includes green spaces, such as parts of Mokotów Field park complex and Marshal Edward Rydz-Śmigły Park.
+The campus and most faculty buildings of Warsaw University of Technology are also housed within the neighbourhood.
+The neighbourhood includes the Warsaw National Museum, the largest museum in the city and one of the largest in the country, as well as the other institutions such as the Mausoleum of Struggle and Martyrdom, and the Museum of the Earth of the Polish Academy of Sciences.
+South Downtown features the compex which houses the Sejm and Senate, the lower and upper houses of the Parliament of Poland.
+The area also has three historic Roman Catholic parish churches, the Church of the Holiest Saviour, St. Alexander Church, and Sts.
+Apostles Peter and Paul Church, as well as the St. Barbara Chappel.
+The neighbourhood is served by the Politechnika station of the M1 line of the Warsaw Metro underground rapid transit system.